“I release the past with ease and trust in the process of life” Louise Hay

 Sell, give-away or throw out anything (that means anything) that is:

 - haven’t used in the last 2 years

 - associated with unhappy memories

 How To Find Your Cluttering Clearing Groove:

 Find a time of day or night where clearing clutter flows easily for you.
 Mine is the morning, but yours might well be at night when the house is quiet.

-- Starting is often the trickiest part.
-I wrote an article earlier this year Simple solutions when you can’t clear your clutter which, I hope you find helpful.
+1. Starting is often the trickiest part.
+I wrote an article earlier this year Simple solutions when you can’t shift your clutter.
+You might find it helpful.

 2. Make it fun by playing a clutter busting game.
 Click here for all the details.
 A few years back I pretended I was about to move overseas – wow – eliminated and simplified lots of things in my life.

 3. Start by removing stuff that really zaps your energy.
 Try the energy up, energy down exercise.
 Stand in front of your hallway cupboard, does your energy go “up” or “down”?
 Often, without realizing there can be certain areas and objects in our living space that can subtly deplete us.

 4. Start small, start with your kitchen draw.
 You can also watch a great one minute clutter tip about your kitchen draws by Peter Walsh click here.